China is a sleeping giant: Uses and significance

 A political cartoon from Puck depicting the "China Question": the division of the weak Qing Empire—depicted as a sleeping Chinese dragon.

 The metaphor of "China asleep" and "China awakened" became widespread during the 19th century and remains so today.
+Chinese diplomat Zeng Jize's 1887 profile, "China: the Sleep, and the Awakening", originally published in the Asiatic Quarterly Review, was widely noticed in the West.
 Fitzgerald says "awakening" meant a different thing in the European Age of Enlightenment, where it meant "awakening to reason and to universal human values", from what it meant in later times where could mean the awakening of peoples in colonial states to their predicament of oppression and awakening to the key to their emancipation.
 The thought gained power by associating it with Napoleon, one of modern history's most heroic figures.
 Safire says that implicit in the expression is "the idea that the sleeping giant will soon assert a previously unused power."

 Examples in popular culture

 In 1911, William T. Ellis wrote: "Napoleon is reported to have said: 'There sleeps China!
 God pity us if she wakes.
 Let her sleep!'
 The commonest figure of speech concerning the Empire has been that of a sleeping giant: 'the awakening of China' is a stereotyped phrase."
-In 1927, the quote reported thusly, "China’s asleep.
+In 1927, the quote reported thusly, "China's asleep.
 Let her sleep.
-When she awakes, she’ll shake the world", and attributed to Napoleon.
+When she awakes, she'll shake the world", and attributed to Napoleon.
 The cover of Time magazine (1 December 1958) says, "Let China sleep.
 For when she awakens, the world will be sorry", again attributing it to Napoleon.

-In the 1963 Allied Artists film 55 Days at Peking, set in the Boxer Rebellion of 1900, the British Ambassador Sir Arthur Robinson says, "I will never forget it: "Let China sleep.
-For when she wakes, the world will tremble", after being asked by his wife "Remember what Napoleon said".
+In the 1963 Allied Artists film 55 Days at Peking, set during the Boxer Rebellion of 1900, the British Ambassador Sir Arthur Robinson, after being told by his wife "Remember what Napoleon said," replies, "I will never forget it: 'Let China sleep.
+For when she wakes, the world will tremble'".
 The screenplay is based on the novel by Noel Gerson, where the quote does not appear.
 Hicks concludes that one of the screenwriters, Benard Gordon, must have supplied it.

 "When China wakes, it will shake the world" is the epigraph on title page of Nicholas Kristof and Sheryl WuDunn's China Wakes, noted as "attributed to Napoleon".
 The note for that page gives no source but says the quote "apparently does not appear in any of his collected writings", and he "is said" (without a reference as to who said it) to have made the remark after reading Lord Macartney's account of his trip to China in 1793.
 The 2018 film Crazy Rich Asians begins with the quote.
 CCP General Secretary Xi Jinping remarked "China is a sleeping lion.
 When it wakes the world will tremble" in Paris on 27 March 2014.